-The following titles are available for purchase from the Department of English and Linguistics using this form, which includes an authorisation form if payment is to be by credit card:
+The following titles are available for purchase from the English and Linguistics Programme.

 Otago Studies in English

 The Otago Studies in English is an occasional series of texts and studies relating to English language and literature.
 Its declared objectives are: